Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.7 - Working with Azure Maps/Lab 2.7.2 - Static HTML Page/README.md

-# Lab 2.7.2 - Create the Static HTML Page
+# Lab 2.7.2 - Static HTML Page
 We need to document the scenario here

 ## Prerequisites